bfsc/reviewer/README.md

 REviewER
 ========

-REviewER is a tool to support literature reviews subtle process.
+REviewER is a tool for support literature review subtle process.

 Releases
 -----------------